Bauer placed on leave by MLB following assault allegation

 Fetterolf said the woman asked Bauer repeatedly for ”rough” sexual encounters, demanding to be ”choked out” and slapped in the face.

-Fetterolf contended Bauer and the woman remained friendly in text messages after their encounters.

-Bauer and the woman haven’t corresponded for over a month and haven’t seen each other in six weeks, Fetterolf said.

-Bauer’s other agent, Rachel Luba, tweeted late Thursday: “As an agent and an attorney, I think it is important to reiterate that I will always defend my clients when I believe the accusations made are false — and I will continue to do that.
-I am privy to MUCH more information than what has been reported publicly at this time and am confident that the truth will come to light.”
+Bauer’s other agent, Rachel Luba, tweeted late Thursday: I am privy to MUCH more information than what has been reported publicly at this time and am confident that the truth will come to light.”

-Bauer is a 30-year-old right-hander who joined his hometown Dodgers this year with a $102 million, three-year contract after winning his first NL Cy Young Award with the Cincinnati Reds last season.
+Bauer is a 30-year-old right-hander who joined his hometown Dodgers this year with a $102 million, three-year contract.
 He is 8-5 with a 2.59 ERA.